fishnal/aws-notes/cloudfront/1 - cloudfront.md

 ## Basic Flow

-1. When a user requests content from a CF distrobution, the request gets forwarded to the nearest edge location.
+1. When a user requests content from a CF distrobution, the request gets forwarded to the edge location with **least latency**.
 2. If the edge the content cached, it will deliver the cache instead.
 Otherwise, the edge will fetch the content from the origin servers.
 	- Cached objects will eventually expire (a value you can set)